undergrad-partner-school

 Campus Life

 Not everything at Williams College is about learning and grades: campus life is an essential part of your educational experience.
-Check out some information about social life at Williams College.
+Find out some details about social life at Williams College.

 Student Organizations

-There are 200 student organizations and groups with open membership at this school.
+The number of student organizations and groups with open membership at this school is 200.
 If you are interested in music, you can join the Williams College band or chorus.
-In case you're interested in acting, there is a drama club you can consider joining.
-You have a talent for media and communication?
+For those drawn to acting, there is a drama club where you can participate.
+You have a passion for media and communication?
 Williams College publishes its own newspaper and has its own radio station.

 Student Services

-Williams College provides a number of services necessary for a comfortable and safe life on campus.
+Williams College offers a number of services necessary for a comfortable and secure life on campus.

-24/7 emergency phone and alarm devices are available.
-Dormitory entrances at the school are electronically operated.
+There are 24-hour emergency phone and alarm devices.
+The dormitory entrances are electronically operated.
 There is a round-the-clock security patrol.
-Theer is a nighttime transportation/escort service.
+The late-night transport/escort service is available.

 This school has a health clinic with personal/psychological counseling.
 All in all, campus life at Williams College is rich and vibrant and provides everything most students need.